List of Top 10 3D Texturing Tools in 2023

 A relatively recent addition to the community of best 3D texture painting software is Quixel Mixer, a high-end texturing software that allows CG artists to modify textures based on the Megascans library.

-Owing to Quixel Mixer’s compatibility with Megascans technology, users can create and fit ultra-realistic textures on 3D models the most realistically.
+Owing to Quixel Mixer’s compatibility with Megascans technology, users can create and fit ultra-realistic 3D textured model the most realistically.

 In short, Quixel Mixer has massive potential to be the number one digital texturing software in the world, revolutionizing the way texturing is done.